antarctica/bas-style-kit-pug-templates/README.md

 * type: *non-generic*
 * kind: *aggregate*

-Defines a `<head>` HTML element with a block for CSS file references or inline styles.
+Defines a `<head>` HTML element with includes for core meta tags and blocks for additional metadata and CSS

 ### Mixins